I hope this helps anyone learning or struggling with the class.

 Remember to use Bladeweave when you start a fight and keep it active.
 There is a trick for this: since the timer refreshes on a 25% chance with offhand attacks, and you will have around 80% chance for these, if Bladeweave cd is over and you still have the buff running, you can then use the ability again as many times as you want without it going on cd.
 I suppose this is a bug, but it makes keeping the buff running very easily as long as you fight for a while, and that high offhand chance makes for some nice extra dps.

-Try not to start a fight with charge, but instead save it to help teammates in trouble or to catch an enemy running away low on hp.
+Try not to start a fight with charge, but instead save it to help teammates or to catch an enemy running away low on hp.

 3.- CARRYING THE FLAG.